 The courses on offer include the M.St. in Medieval and Modern Languages (one year), the M.Phil. in Medieval and Modern Languages (two years), and the D.Phil. (three or four years), all of them with a wide variety of options and combinations with subjects such as History of the Book, English literature or Women Studies.
 There are three Special Subjects regularly on offer for the M.St. and M.Phil.: ‘Women’s Writing in Medieval Germany’; Middle High German Courtly Literature’; ‘German Literature and the Beginnings of Printing’.

 Students from abroad are welcome to come to Oxford to engage in studies in Medieval German for a shorter period of at least one year, not necessarily following a prescribed course that leads to an examination.
 European students from the EU who, at the time of coming to Oxford, have studied for six semesters or less can apply to be admitted to a college as an Undergraduate visiting student, and may qualify to have their fees paid by the Erasmus+ scheme.
 Those who have studied for a longer period can apply to be admitted as a Graduate visiting student.
 There is a very restricted number of places for visiting students, and it is essential to apply twelve months in advance.
 An attractive alternative proposition for the one-year visitor is to take an M.St.(Master of Studies).
 These courses are not subject to the same restrictions of numbers as places for visiting students.
 To qualify for admittance you need academic standing equivalent to a good British B.A. degree (which is taken after four years of study).
 The language of instruction is in general English, but written work and dissertations on topics relating to German language and literature can, with approval from the faculty board, be in German.
 For details email to any of the university teachers listed below.
-For application forms and the official literature on courses contact the Graduate Admissions Office, University Offices, 41 Wellington Sq., Oxford OX1 2JD, or email Stephen Lay.
+For application forms and the official literature on courses contact the Graduate Admissions Office, University Offices, 41 Wellington Sq., Oxford OX1 2JD, or email the Modern Languages Graduate Office.

 The main Modern Languages library is the Taylorian, which contains one of the richest collections of books relating to the study of medieval European languages in the world.
 The library has a Medieval Manuscript Microfilm Archive containing much unpublished material, especially for medieval German.
 The Bodleian Library is a library of international standing, with the finest collection of books relating to medieval studies in the United Kingdom, as well as a rich collection of manuscripts and early printed books, including a number of famous medieval German original manuscripts, such as the ‘Murbacher Hymnen’, Junius’s manuscript of the Old High German Tatian translation, the ‘Paradisus animae intelligentis’ (with the early sermons of Meister Eckhart) and the principal manuscript of ‘Der Heiligen Leben’.
 There are extensive collections of manuscripts from Germany as well as many individual items which have not yet been fully researched and can be explored in a ‘Palaeography’ or ‘History of the Book’ option in the M.St.
 The principal electronic databases relating to medieval studies, such as the Patrologia Latina Database, the Cetedoc Library of Christian Latin Texts, In Principio, and the DBILink are accessible throughout the university